gamtiq/grunt-uniator/README.md

 Whether collected source CSS-files should be removed.

+#### options.skipCssFile
+Type: `Array` | `String`

+A CSS-file or list of CSS-files that should not be collected.
+Each file can be specified by name or by path.
+If file has `.css` extension the extension can be omitted.

 ### Usage Examples

 #### Combine all styles from HTML-file into one file `style.css`